AI Agent Installation Guide

 Step 2: Install CLI

-npm install -g @nocobase/cli@beta
+npm install -g @nocobase/cli

 Run nb --version to confirm successful installation.